adamgoossens/dontpanic/openshift/disconnected-operator-hub.md

 * The OperatorHub Catalog Image.
 This is actually a gRPC server and SQLite database that is queried by the marketplace operator; this is what populates the OperatorHub section of the OpenShift Console.
 * The collection of images used by the operators in the catalog

+## Pre-requisites

+### Documentation

+This document must be read in parallel with the official Red Hat OpenShift documentation on using the OperatorHub in restricted networks, [available here](https://docs.openshift.com/container-platform/4.5/operators/admin/olm-restricted-networks.html).

+### Physical hosts

+This guide expects two VMs or physical machines, one on either side of your airgap.
+The hostnames can be whatever you like, but for this article I use `connected.home.lab` and `disconnected.home.lab` to illustrate which side of the air-gap they will be on.

+* `connected.home.lab` - this is Internet-connected and will be where you run your `oc adm release mirror` and `oc adm catalog mirror` commands from.
+* `disconnected.home.lab` - this will be the destination host for your data transfer, and will be where you then push the mirrored content to a destination registry.

+### Air-gapped registry

+In this article I assume that you already have an official destination for your air-gapped containers, e.g. Red Hat Quay.

+If you do not, then you can also use the Docker v2 registry we will be standing up on `disconnected.home.lab` as a temporary measure too.
+If this is you, then you can stop reading after step 6.

 ## The environment

 This article assumes an air-gapped environment, where OperatorHub images must be somehow transferred to removable media, brought across an air-gap, and then uploaded to another host for subsequent use.